Nour Al Hoda

 Alexandra Nicolas Badran, also known as Nour Al Hoda (نور الهدى; 24 December 1924 – 9 July 1998), was a Lebanese singer and actress, mostly known for her notable roles in Egyptian cinema.
-She recorded over one hundred songs and worked in over thirty films.
+She has recorded over one hundred songs and worked in over thirty films.

 Biography

 She was born on 24 December 1924 in Mersin, Turkey to an Antiochian Orthodox family.
-She was a maternal first cousin to Lebanese singer Jeanette Feghali, known as Sabah, and her sister Lebanese actress Lamia Feghali.
+She was a maternal first cousin to Lebanese actress and singer Ferial Karim (Vera Semaan).
+One article in Egypt claimed that she was a maternal first cousin to Lebanese singer Jeanette Feghali, known as Sabah, and her sister Lebanese actress Lamia Feghali, but this information remains to be confirmed.